Mission Statement

 Idea Lab

-The David C. Copley Foundation will continue its commitment to support equitable and diverse nonprofit organizations as David C. Copley and his parents Helen K. and James S. Copley would have wanted.
+The David C. Copley Foundation remains steadfast in its commitment to supporting equitable and diverse nonprofit organizations, honoring the legacy of David C. Copley and his parents, Helen K. and James S. Copley.

 ________________________ ________________________